Uki, Mount Warning, NSW, 2484

 The weekly weekend farmers market and monthly market bazaar fill the area surrounding the Buttery with fresh produce stalls from local farmers and local traders.

-Across the road from the Butter Factory, the Uki Cafe - decked out in bright and cheerful colours, offers a diverse menu based on locally sourced organic produce, with vegetarian, vegan and gluten free offerings available.
+Across the road from the Butter Factory, the Uki Cafe - a favourite for locals, offers a diverse menu based on locally sourced organic produce, with vegetarian, vegan and gluten free offerings available.

 A number of landcare projects are replacing exotic creekbanks species with native trees and shrubs in a number of locations, including a project for a Uki Riparian Corridor and Platypus Walk.
 A rainforest walk along the Tweed River (south arm), is accessible behind the Butter Factory.